College Code: AR

 4. The student may follow additional University appeal procedures outlines in Appeals of Academic Procedures.

-Academic Dismissal from a Graduate Program
+Academic Termination from a Graduate Program

 College of Visual and Performing Arts (CVPA)